Liked this post? Why not share it?

-In this article, I’ll be sharing the best breastfeeding supplies you are going to need from the very beginning of your breastfeeding journey.
+You may be wondering what does a new breastfeeding mom need?
+Here’s a list of top first-time mom breastfeeding essentials – things you are going to need from the very beginning of your breastfeeding journey.

 I have to confess that I would have loved one of these lists when I was shopping for my nursing supplies, so I hope you are going to find it helpful.

-These are my favorite breastfeeding products that I used and loved.
+These are the top breastfeeding accessories that I used and loved.
 Towards the end of this article, you’ll also find some bottle feeding essentials, just in case you plan to pump and use a bottle.

 The best breastfeeding supplies